danieltpritch/danieltpritch.github.io/_posts/2014-09-20-Donald-Trump-Is-Slowly-Destroying-CNN.md

 ----
- -layout: post
+layout: post
- -title: "Donald Trump Is Slowly Destroying CNN & It Might Be A Good Thing"
+title: "Donald Trump Is Slowly Destroying CNN & It Might Be A Good Thing"
- -date: 2016-09-20
+date: 2016-09-20
  ----
  -
  -There was a lot of news to report on Friday morning.
 Non-election related topics included a gasoline spill of 250,000 gallons which will likely cause an outage in nearby Alabama communities, a recall on exploding Samsung Galaxy Note 7s, the crumbling “ceasefire” in Syria, and a suicide attack at a mosque in Pakistan killing 14.
 More than enough topics to broadcast as viewers get ready for the work day.